H. V. Morton: Early life

 Morton was born at Ashton-under-Lyne, Lancashire, on 26 July 1892, the son of Joseph Morton, editor of the Birmingham Mail, and Margaret Maclean Ewart.
 He was educated at King Edward's School in Birmingham but left at the age of 16 to pursue a career in journalism.
 He served in the Warwickshire Yeomanry during World War I, but saw no combat action.
 He married Dorothy Vaughton (born 1887) on 14 September 1915.
 They had three children, Michael, Barbara and John.
 They later divorced, and on 4 January 1934, he married Violet Mary Muskett (née Greig, born 1900, known as Mary).
 They had a son, Timothy.

 Later life

-In the late 1940s Morton, and Violet, emigrated to the Union of South Africa, settling near Cape Town in Somerset West.
+In the late 1940s Morton, and Violet, immigrated to the Union of South Africa, settling near Cape Town in Somerset West.
 He later became a South African citizen, and remained a permanent resident until his death in 1979.
 Morton and his son were survived by Mary.